Ultimate Guide To Famous Landmarks and Attractions in Germany

 19. Munich Residence

-The Munich Residence is Munich’s #1 attraction.
-The Residence was the luxe city palace and seat of government of the Wittelsbach dynasty.
-The clan ruled Bavaria for over 700 years, for better or worse.
+The Munich Residence is the top attraction in Munich and a famous landmark in Germany.
+It served as the opulent city palace and seat of government for the influential Wittelsbach dynasty, who ruled Bavaria for over 700 years.

-Inside, the Residence has of over 120 rooms.
-Highlights include the Shell Grotto, the Anitquarium, the Ancestral Gallery, the Green Gallery, and the Ornate Room.
+Explore the Residence’s vast interior, which encompasses over 120 rooms.
+Don’t miss the enchanting Shell Grotto, the captivating Antiquarium, the mesmerizing Ancestral Gallery, the vibrant Green Gallery, and the exquisitely adorned Ornate Room.

 Address: Residenzstraße 1, 80333 Munich